Lithic Materials

 Bauxite

-Bauxite is not a true mineral, but a laterite composed of hydrated alumina with variable proportions of iron oxides and hydroxides.
-It can vary in consistency from a loose clayey aggregate to a competent hard stone.
-Its unusual textured appearance (technically referred to as pisolitic) and workability of the hard stone variety made it an ideal trade item for the manufacturing of typically ground ornaments by prehistoric peoples in Mississippi.
-While much of the bauxite on archaeological sites here in Mississippi is typically attributed to outcrops in Arkansas, lithic-quality pisolotic bauxite does indeed occur naturally in Mississippi and was also likely exploited by past Native American cultures.
+Bauxite is not a true mineral, but a type of laterite composed of hydrated alumina with variable constituents of iron oxides and hydroxides, along with manganese.
+It is brick-red in color with yellow-to black and brown mottles.
+Bauxites in Mississippi range in consistency from a loose, soft clayey aggregate of concretionary pellets to a chert-like hard, competent stone.
+Bauxite’s distinctive texture is referred to as pisolitic.
+The workability and unique appearance of the stone made it an ideal trade item for the manufacturing of beads and other ground ornaments.
+Much of the bauxite in archaeological context in Mississippi is attributed to outcrop sources in Arkansas, though high-quality bauxite does indeed occur naturally in Mississippi.
+The most notable occurrences are in northeast Mississippi.
+It forms as a residuum along the Paleocene outcrop belt of the Porters Creek Formation clays in Tippah County.
+Mississippi’s bauxite resources were also likely exploited by Native American cultures in the archeological past.

 References: Bauxite Deposits of Mississippi